Looking for work

 - unpaid fines.

-If you’ve got a redundancy, you can speak to one of our Financial Information Service officers.
+Our Financial Information Service (FIS) officers can talk to you about financial matters.
+This includes giving you helpful information if you have received a redundancy payment.
 They can help you make an informed decision about how you use your money.
 Talking with someone can help you make the best choices in the short and long term.
-They also help people prepare financially for retirement.

 Get other help